jmid/efftester/README.md

 ==============================

-This is a prototype implementation of a compiler testing approach described in the forthcoming paper:
+This is a prototype implementation of a compiler testing approach described in the paper:

     Effect-Driven QuickChecking of Compilers
-    Jan Midtgaard, Patrick Kasting, Mathias Nygaard Justesen, Flemming Nielson, Hanne Riis Nielson Conditionally accepted to ICFP'17
+    Jan Midtgaard, Patrick Kasting, Mathias Nygaard Justesen, Flemming Nielson, Hanne Riis Nielson ICFP'17

 We suggest to generate programs following a dedicated type and effect system that determines whether a program has evaluation-order